Fortuna, California: Education

+Transportation

+The Amtrak Thruway 7 bus provides daily connections to/from Fortuna (with a curbside stop at 719 South Fortuna Blvd), Martinez to the south, and Arcata to the north.
+Additional Amtrak connections are available from Martinez station.

 Culture

 The city has a large number of events and festivals, including the Daffodil Festival, Art & Wine in the Park, the Annual Fortuna Rodeo, the Redwood AutoXpo, the Logging Competition, Civil War Days, and Apple Harvest, the Hops in Humboldt festival, the Fortuna Concert Series and holiday events including concerts and parades with performances by Scotia Band Brass Choir and Saxophone Quartet.
 Additionally, the Eel River was the locale for the Paddle to the Headwaters canoe race.